mit-orcd/orcd-docs-edit/docs/software/python.md

 Pros

-- Can be set to build “on top of” the central installation packages by using the `--system-site-packages` flag when creating the environment
+- Can be set to build “on top of” the central installation packages by using the `--system-site-packages` flag when creating the environment.
 - Self-contained environments for each project help stay organized and avoid package dependency conflicts.
 For software development it allows you to keep better track of your package’s dependencies so others know what they need to install.
-- Virtual environments are self-contained, fairly lightweight and can be put anywhere easily without additional configuration files
+- Virtual environments are self-contained, fairly lightweight and can be put anywhere easily without additional configuration files.

 Cons

 - Environments will include the same version of the python that you used to create them.
 If you need a different version of Python, you have to create the environment with that other version.
-- Only installs packages available through PyPI, cannot install conda distributed packages or libraries
+- Only installs packages available through PyPI, cannot install conda distributed packages or libraries.

 ## Conda Environments